parallax background

 Any mom who has had a social service investigation within the last 3 years.
 All moms who join the support group are encouraged to stay and remain active in the support group after the case has been closed and/or they have reunified with their children.

-Our communities are hosted on Facebook, and can be found by searching “Moms Matter" on Facebook.
+Our community is hosted on Facebook, and can be found by searching “Moms Matter SC" on Facebook.

-Each Moms Matter support group is facilitated by a Parent Advocate.
-Any questions or concerns can be directed to your group's Parent Advocate, or email [email protected].
+Our Moms Matter support group is facilitated by a Parent Advocate.
+Any questions or concerns can be directed to the Parent Advocate, or email [email protected].

-Personal stories are encouraged, and helps new members to feel comfortable sharing and asking questions.
+Personal stories are encouraged, and help new members to feel comfortable sharing and asking questions.

 Make a Referral.

 Once a referral is received, our team will reach out to the mom and invite her into the program.
-We will also make contact with the person who sent in the referral.
 We can't wait to meet you!

 A note to dads: